LukaDjuka/Chocolate-Bar-Exchange-Rate/README.md

 The program also provides the user with the option to show approximately how many Chocolate Bars can be purchased with the exchanged currency (in countries where the selected currency is commonly used).

-Information about the pricing of chocolate bars in various countries was found using an estimations based on the "cost of living" statistics supplied by [numbeo](https://www.numbeo.com/cost-of-living/).
+Information about the pricing of chocolate bars in various countries was found using estimations based on the "cost of living" statistics supplied by [numbeo](https://www.numbeo.com/cost-of-living/).

 ## API NOTE